How to Rent an Apartment Without Proof of Income

 It is also important to remember that not having proof of income does not always reflect the renter’s integrity.
 Whether your job has unique circumstances or you have fallen on hard times, everyone deserves to have a roof over their heads.

-If you are renting a furnished home with Zeus Living—which provides stylish, smartly furnished homes for stays of a month or longer—you needn’t worry about providing proof of income.
+If you are renting a furnished Zeus home, you don’t need to worry about providing proof of income.
 However, if you are a part of the former categories, read on to find out tips on how to rent an apartment without proof of income.

 #1 Maintain a Good Credit Score